Habitat & Garden Creations

 Maintenance work includes prescribed burn, seeding of native species and monitoring.
 Other threatened and endangered species that are expected to benefit from this work include Bobolink, Eastern Meadowlark and Butler’s Gatersnake.

-This project is scheduled for completion in 2017 and is funded by Environment Canada’s Habitat Stewardship Program for Species at Risk.
+This project, completed in 2017 was funded by Environment Canada’s Habitat Stewardship Program for Species at Risk.

 Corridors for Pollinators